timmit147/Tech-manual/README.md

 ## Mistakes

 A problem I had was that my LED strip did not work and you could not see this in the error message.
-The solution I found is that I borrowed the LED strip from someone in my class and then replaced it with a new one.
+The solution I found is that I borrowed the LED strip from someone in my class to test if the LED strip was broken and then replaced it with a new one.

-## Step 1 (Install Adafruit IO)
+## Step 5 (Install Adafruit IO)
 Open the arduino software and go to Sketch > Include library > Mannage libraries.

 ![image](https://user-images.githubusercontent.com/29665951/136405326-cf4ddd80-7a95-4a07-acf5-65730b938cf8.png)